f00d4tehg0dz/elgato-streamdeck-ai-paints/README.md

-# elgato-streamdeck-bob-ross-paints
+# elgato-streamdeck-ai-paints
- StreamDeck plugin for Bob Ross
+ StreamDeck plugin for AI Paint

 ## Description

-`Stream Deck Plugin Bob Ross Paints` is a simple plugin that
+`Stream Deck Plugin AI Paints` is a simple plugin that

-- randomly paints a picture from Bob Ross paintings on your Stream Deck button
+- generate a picture from AI Paint paintings on your Stream Deck button
-- lets you view the respective Bob Ross YouTube video of the process of him painting the art in your Stream Deck button
 - localized in German and Spanish

 ## Installation